matus-barta/personal-web/blogposts/simple-nodejs-project.md

 ### Testing

 I am using Jest for testing.
-No real preference here more like I found it after quick search and was pretty easy to use.
-Sometimes I use Postman for API testing, it is really nice interface and configurable tool, but it is completely separated from your codebase what may make you duplicate a some code.
+No real preference here, more like I found it after quick search and was pretty easy to use.
+Sometimes I use Postman for API testing and development, it has really nice interface and it is configurable, but it is completely separated from your codebase what may make you duplicate a some code.

-`jest.config.js`
+#### In `jest.config.js`

 ```js
 /** @type {import('ts-jest/dist/types').InitialOptionsTsJest} */